skienzmatishun/rippreport/content/p/for-the-record-mega-money/index.md

 ---
-title: "FOR THE RECORD — MEGA-MONEY"
+title: FOR THE RECORD — MEGA-MONEY
 date: 2019-08-02
-thumbnail: "img/for-the-record-mega-money.jpg"
+thumbnail: img/for-the-record-mega-money.jpg
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "South Alabama Mega Site advertisement placed on US currency, questioning its “shovel ready” status and value"
 ---
 The Ripp Report has been covering the Baldwin County Mega-Site since it was purchased.

 {{< socialpreview url="https://rippreport.com/p/mega-mistake/" >}}